-Parking: We recommend parking in Lot R, located close to campus on 14th Ave. and 31st St. A shuttle service will operate to and from this lot from 8 a.m. to 3 p.m.
+Parking: We recommend parking in the 14th Avenue Lot, located close to campus on 14th Avenue and 31st Street.
+A shuttle service will operate to and from this lot from 8 a.m. to 3 p.m.
 Limited parking is available on campus.
 A shuttle service will operate on campus from 8 a.m. to 3 p.m.
 Drop-off areas, located outside the main entrances to the building, are provided for you to drop off and pick up guests who cannot walk from the parking area.
 Limited parking spaces are available for disabled guests near the TARC.
 A disabled license plate or parking placard will be required to park in these areas.
 (See campus map.)

 Food and Beverages: